pineman/pineman.github.io/notes/jargon.md

  - ESOMETHING
    * e.g. if something fails due to having too many items (or whatever), you might just say ETOOMANYITEMS.
    * if you have no context on a joke, you might say ENOCONTEXT
+ - type checks
+   * instead of 'it tracks' or 'fits the description'
+ - slope over y intercept

 ## favorites in the jargon file
  - considered harmful